pmagtulis/foi-analysis/README.md

 # foi-analysis
-A data analysis of the FOI requests in the Philippines.
+Output repository of scraped information from foi-ph-scraper.
+A data analysis of FOI requests in the Philippines.

 # What is this?